What to Do if You Are Involved in a Parking Lot Car Accident

 While driving in a parking lot, motorists are often at an increased risk of being involved in a car accident.
 In fact, more than 500 people are killed and approximately 60,000 victims suffer injuries in parking-lot car accidents each year, according to the National Safety Council.

 Due to the risks posed to motorists and pedestrians, it may help to know how to avoid some of the hazards found in parking lots and understand when another driver is at fault for an accident.
-Below Lynch Law Firm’s New Jersey car accident lawyers have provided several tips for how to avoid a car accident in a parking lot.
+Below Lynch Law Firm, PC’s New Jersey car accident lawyers have provided several tips for how to avoid a car accident in a parking lot.
 If you are in need of legal representation after a car accident, contact us to schedule a free, no obligation consultation.
 We will help you find out if you have the right to pursue compensation from the at-fault driver.

 Common Types of Parking Lot Car Accidents